browserengineering/book/book/security.md

     # ...
 ```

-You'll also need to modify the argument lists for `add_entry` and
+You'll need to modify the argument lists for `add_entry` and
+`show_comments` to accept this new argument.
+We can now have the
-`show_comments`.
-We can now build a login system.
+foundation upon which to build a login system.

 ::: {.further}
 The [original specification][netscape-spec] for cookies says there is "no compelling